 Transcript visibility

-The turns array in the API response is controlled by the transcript visibility setting in your project’s API configuration.
-When transcript access is disabled (show_transcripts: false), the API returns an empty turns array even though num_turns still reports the actual count.
+The turns array in the API response is controlled by the Conversation transcript toggle (underlying field: show_transcripts) in your project’s API key configuration.
+When transcript access is disabled, the API returns an empty turns array even though num_turns still reports the actual count.

 Troubleshooting